-When I met Professor Paul for the first time, I was surprised by the youthful appearance and the vivid, gentle voice of the cardiologist.
-I would have thought he was more likely to be a politician than a doctor.
-He was surrounded by a neat ambience that conveyed the impression of solidity and seriousness.
-I was also impressed by the amount of time he took for our first interview.
-I was allowed to tell him about my tale of suffering in detail.
-He listened attentively and only occasionally interrupted me with specific questions and took notes.
+When I first met Professor Paul in my heart matter, I was surprised by the youthful appearance and the vivid, gentle voice of the cardiologist.
+I would have thought she was more of a politician than a doctor.
+He was surrounded by a cultivated ambience that conveyed the impression of solidity and seriousness.
+I was also impressed by how much time he took for our first conversation.
+I was allowed to tell him in detail about my tale of woe.
+He listened to me attentively, interrupted me only occasionally with specific questions and took notes.

-For about ten years my "heart's business" has been bothering me.
-At first I believed in a single event in my rhythm disturbances, then in avoidable triggers of the seizures.
-I developed strategies to avoid alcohol, coffee and extreme stress and reduce stress as well as possible.
-I learned autogenic training, moved regularly and persistently and changed my diet.
-In the following years, however, the incidence and duration of seizures increased.
-The end of each seizure was like a redemption: sudden palpitations, discomfort and anxiety disappeared in the chest.
-Three years ago, the diagnosis was "atrial fibrillation" and a drug therapy was initiated, but nothing could effectively stop the course of the disease.
-Three months ago, my heart went completely out of rhythm, and only rarely did the stumbling phases change to a normal heartbeat.
-I felt miserable, exhausted and depressed.
-Luckily, I had retired four years ago and no longer had to prove myself in my job.
+My "matter of the heart" had been bothering me for about ten years.
+At first I still believed in a one-off event with my arrhythmias, then in avoidable triggers of the seizures.
+I developed avoidance strategies: avoidance of alcohol, coffee and extreme stress, reduction of stress.
+I learned autogenic training, moved regularly and perseveringly and changed my diet.
+In the following years, however, the frequency and duration of seizures increased.
+The end of every seizure was like a relief: suddenly palpitations, discomfort and anxiety disappeared in the chest.
+Three years ago, the diagnosis of "atrial fibrillation by seizure" was made and a drug therapy was initiated, but nothing could effectively stop the course of the disease.
+Three months ago my heart went completely out of time, and only rarely did the stumbling phases change into a normal heartbeat.
+I felt miserable, exhausted and "beside the role".
+Fortunately I had been retired for four years and no longer had to prove myself in my profession.

-Suddenly the chief physician rose from his chair and hurried to the bookcase behind the desk.
+Suddenly the chief physician got up from his chair and hurried to the bookcase behind the desk.
 He quickly found what he was looking for: an atlas of cardiac arrhythmias.
-He opened the book where the bookmark was sticking out over the edge.
+He opened the book where the bookmark protruded over the edge.